Consent Order vs Binding Financial Agreement

 - Superannuation splitting (though this often needs separate mechanisms or orders for implementation).

-- Cannot include parenting matters.
+- Cannot include parenting matters

 - Formal Requirements: